 Each day, Homeroom teachers conduct a Hawk Huddle to build community and relationships within their homeroom classes.
-(6th/7th grade during 1st Block, 8th grade during 3rd block).
 Weekly Power points are provided to the teachers created by the PBIS/Restorative Justice committee to address the different elements of the PBIS matrix, current events, and school wide concerns.